 Samantha Dover, B.Sc.

-As a psychology intern, I do spend a lot of my time researching or reading but in my free time I enjoy my regular yoga practice, baking new recipes, and spending time with my husband and our two dogs.
+While I pursue licensure as a psychologist, I am spending a lot of my time researching or reading but in my free time I enjoy my regular yoga practice, baking new recipes, and spending time with my husband and our two dogs.
 I also enjoy quality time with family and friends and finding new, unique events being held around the city.

 Sam completed her Bachelor of Science at the University of Alberta in 2012.
 From there she spent five years at the Zebra Child Protection Centre including her last three years as the Centre’s Director of Community Education and Engagement.
 In this role, Sam was responsible for overseeing volunteer programming, research and evaluation, culturally attuned programming, and community education initiatives.

 Sam is currently finishing her Master of Counselling degree through City University of Seattle.
-She also has extensive training regarding child maltreatment cases, the criminal justice system, and trauma-informed practices.
+Sam is a Certified Grief Recovery Specialist® and an EMDR clinician.
+She also has extensive training in play therapy.

 Other Professional Activities